nemequ/portable-snippets/endian/README.md

 `PSNIP_ENDIAN_ORDER_RT` will evaluate to the same values (`PSNIP_ENDIAN_LITTLE` or `PSNIP_ENDIAN_BIG`).
 Note that the "run-time" detection will likely be optimized away by the compiler.

+## Dependencies

+To maximize portability you should #include the exact-int module before including endian.h, but if you don't want to add the extra file to your project you can omit it and this module will simply rely on <stdint.h>.
+As an alternative you may define `psnip_uint16_t`, `psnip_uint32_t`, and `psnip_uint64_t` to appropriate values yourself before including endian.h.

+This module requires the builtin portable-snippet module.
+If you do not include builtin.h before endian.h, endian.h will automatically include "../builtin/builtin.h".
+If you include builtin.h manually you are free to use whatever directory structure you like.